-Here are the new trends in leadership and management that learning initiatives will need to employ in 2021 and the following years to come to better prepare current and future leaders for success.
+Here are the new leadership trends as well as the modern management trends that learning initiatives will need to employ in 2023 and the following years to come to better prepare current and future leaders and managers for success.

 1. Flattening organization structures